rago89/DuckDuckGoGroup6/Developmet-Strategy.md

 ### Create Section `dockmain`

+1. Fork repo DuckDuckGoGroup6
 1. Create an issue in the repo, add the labels and project label
-2. Create a branch named `dockmain`
+1. Create a branch named `dockmain`
-3. Create a index.html file
+1. Create a index.html file
-4. Create a style.css file
+1. Create a style.css file
    - Work with @media Query to make the web responsive
-5. Create a link in the index.html to ref style.css
+1. Create a link in the index.html to ref style.css
-6. Work in the section `dockmain` according to the wireframe and the website [duckduckgo](https://duckduckgo.com/?va=z&t=hr&atb=v214-1)
+1. Work in the section `dockmain` according to the wireframe and the website [duckduckgo](https://duckduckgo.com/?va=z&t=hr&atb=v214-1)
-7. Change your status in the project, to follow the work
+1. Change your status in the project, to follow the work

 - Assigned to **Preeti**